-ST payments are processed at the completion of the TES's placement once completed the Evaluation Report and Register of Visits have been received.
+ST payments are processed at the completion of the TES's placement once completed Final Evaluation and Register of Visits have been received.
 Payment is made via an electronic transfer into the nominated bank account in six to eight weeks.